instayu/html-5-calander/Panel-Accessibility-Improvements.md

 });
 ```

-Going forward, a Dialog and Alert subclass could be written that sets the relevant ARIA attributes using the above config.
+Going forward, Dialog and Alert subclasses could be written that set the relevant ARIA attributes using the above config.